-Join Sean Adams for an in-depth discussion in this video Using scale to create drama, part of Foundations of Layout and Composition.
+Join Sean Adams for an in-depth discussion in this video Using scale to create drama, part of Graphic Design Foundations: Layout and Composition.

 Any layout, whether traditional or avant-garde, needs to be dynamic.
 In addition to principles such as balance, tension and contrast, dynamic scale can change a layout from mediocre to commanding.
 Scale, in the context of composition and layout, is the size of the elements and their relationship to each other.
 Dull layouts consist of many elements that all seem to have the same uniform size.
 The images are the same size as the text blocks, that are the same size as the graphic shapes, there is no sense of priority.